kubedb/docs/docs/guides/etcd/concepts/etcdopsrequest.md

 - `spec.configuration.tuning` holds the KubeDB-managed etcd tuning knobs described in [Etcd CRD](/docs/guides/etcd/concepts/etcd.md#specconfiguration).
 They end up on the etcd command line.

-> The generic `configuration.configSecret` and `configuration.applyConfig` fields are **rejected by the webhook for etcd**. etcd's `--config-file` is mutually exclusive with the individual flags KubeDB has to set to bootstrap and reconcile membership, so a free-form config file cannot be supported.
-Only the typed `tuning` block is available.
+> The generic `configuration.applyConfig` field is **rejected by the webhook for etcd**, and `configuration.configSecret` is accepted but inert — nothing ever mounts it. etcd's `--config-file` is mutually exclusive with the individual flags KubeDB has to set to bootstrap and reconcile membership, so a free-form config file cannot be supported.
+In practice, only the typed `tuning` block is available.

-etcd has no live-reload path for these flags — nothing analogous to Postgres' `pg_reload_conf()` — so a `Reconfigure` ops request always ends with a leader-aware rolling restart of the members.
+etcd has no live-reload path for these flags — nothing analogous to Postgres' `pg_reload_conf()` — so a `Reconfigure` ops request normally ends with a leader-aware rolling restart of the members.
+You can suppress that with `spec.configuration.restart: "false"`, but the new values will then not take effect until the members are restarted for some other reason.

 ### spec.tls